Special discount transportation savings tickets are available for S-Bahn and U-Bahn trains, buses, and trams in München in Bavaria, Southern Germany.

 Single tickets are valid for up to three hours for a single zone and four hours for more zones.
 During this time, travelers may interrupt journeys and transfer to different modes of transportation as long as the journey continues in one direction.
 Return or circular journeys require a new ticket.

 Munich transportation single tickets are around €2.90 per zone (10 cent cheaper if a strip card or Geldkarte is used).
-Children (6 to 14 years old) pay €1.40 irrespective of the number of zones travelled.
+Children (6 to 14 years old) pay €1.40 irrespective of the number of zones traveled.

 For really short journeys, a short ride ticket (Kurzstrecke) can be bought for €1.50.
 It is valid for up to an hour and for a maximum of four bus or tram stops (or two train stations).
 Transfers are allowed but no return journeys.